 The R&I division consists of a group of product and platform researchers who are embedded in their respective business teams, as well as a central team that works across products.
 The central team provides research best practices and methodologies to the embedded teams and has cross-product functions such as brand tracking, customer satisfaction, and market & competitive intelligence.

-Collectively, the R&I function provides the necessary insights and customer empathy that navigates the company’s way forward.
-Their work involves a combination of customer and user surveys, as well as analyses of secondary research, third party data, and social media, among others.
-Additionally, the research industry has seen significant advancements in the past decade, integrating sophisticated AI/ML models, predictive analytics, and marrying those with deep ethnographic research.
+Collectively, the R&I function provides the necessary insights and customer empathy that navigate the company’s way forward.
+Their work involves a combination of customer and user surveys, as well as analyses of secondary research, third-party data, and social media, among others.
+Additionally, the research industry has seen significant advancements in the past decade, integrating sophisticated AI/ML models and predictive analytics and marrying those with deep ethnographic research.
 Thus, the team has a plethora of data sources to dive into in order to provide strategic and tactical insights to scale the business.
 Sunita notes,

 “The exciting part of our job is pulling all of this together, not treating each of these as independent pieces of information, but stringing it all together to tell a story, address a problem, and make a decision — all the while keeping the consumer at the heart of it.”

 One of the most intellectually challenging aspects the team faces, however, is interpreting the information collected.
 “The answers we gather aren’t always black and white, so they can be spun in different ways,” Sunita describes.

 To counter various biases that could creep into analyses and interpretation, Sunita encourages her team to triangulate and synthesize their various data sources.
 “One of my philosophies in research is to never rely on just one piece of data,” she reveals.
 Utilizing data from various sources helps analyze the problem through different lenses, providing recommendations that are more actionable and better evaluated.

 Insights on the Road Ahead